-Compaq recommends that you include an AUD_T_CHARP, event name argument pair with audgenl() when generating a record for a site-defined event.
-Doing so simplifies the task of analyzing audit data on a system that does not have a copy of the local site events file.
+Compaq recommends that you include an AUD\T\CHARP, event name argument pair with audgen1() when generating a record for a site-defined event.
+Doing so simplifies the task of analyzing audit data on a system that does not have a copy of the local site\events file.

-See aud sitevent(3) and audgenl(3) for more information.
+See aud\sitevent(3) and audgenl(3) for more information.